 What Is AWS Security?

 AWS security really matters nowadays since more and more companies are choosing cloud infrastructure, some for reasons of optimization of costs for maintenance and personnel, others believe that the cloud is better protected from attacks and secure by default.
-Indeed, large cloud providers, for instance, such as Amazon Web Services can afford to maintain a staff of cyber security professionals, conduct their own research, regular cloud penetration testing, and constantly improve the level of technical equipment.
+Indeed, large cloud providers, for instance, such as Amazon Web Services (AWS) can afford to maintain a staff of cyber security professionals, conduct their own research, regular cloud penetration testing, and constantly improve the level of technology.

 Want to have an in-depth understanding of all modern aspects of AWS Penetration Testing?
 Read carefully this article and bookmark it to get back later, we regularly update this page.

-Experts believe that the multicloud model is the most promising way to use cloud services in business.
+Experts believe that the multi-cloud model is the most promising way to use cloud services in the business.
 As the largest cloud infrastructure company in the world, AWS offers over 165 fully-featured services for all your needs.
 On the platform, you can create your own infrastructure from scratch or use ready-made solutions and reduce IT costs.

-The platform provides mobile, web and business applications, data processing and storage, backup and other workloads.
+The platform provides mobile, web, and business applications, data processing and storage, backup, and other workloads.
 AWS is launching new regions faster than other vendors and is the world's most requested hyperscaler.
-Large companies like Netflix, LinkedIn and Facebook choose AWS solutions.
+Large companies like Netflix, LinkedIn, and Facebook choose AWS solutions.